wendycodeworks/blogtrader/README.md

 # BlogTrader on Rails

 A marketplace to buy and sell niche blogs.

-## Application components

-Users -

-Listings -

-Topic tags -

-Search/Filter -

-## APIs and third party services
+\- Sitemap
+\- Screenshots
+\- Target audience

 ## Problem-Solution Fit

 Blogging remains popular to individuals and businesses alike.
 As e-commerce continues to grow, the value of a well-maintained blog cannot be overstated.
-However, starting a blog from scratch remains one of the biggest blockers for people or businesses looking to enter the industry.
+A successful blog can entice thousands of visitors each month and it's the traffic that often determines the viability of a blog.
+Since the first blogs emerged, monetization of blogs have developed in complexity.
+Affiliate sales are one of the most lucrative ways to create an income for individuals.
+And for businesses, attaching a quality blog to their brand can be a multi-prong benefit; establishing reputation, create leads and engaging customers are all things that can be done with a blog.
+However, starting a blog from scratch is not always practical and can be difficult.
+Between producing content, promotion content and monetizing content, it can be daunting for newcomers and expensive for businesses.

 BlogTrader provides a centralised platform to buy and sell monetized blogs.

+## Application components

+**User accounts** - Buyers and sellers are recognised as users on the platform.
+A user can create and enquire on a listing by creating an account.
+This is done by signing up through the site, which requires an email and a password.

+**Listings** - Blogs are presented as listings on the platform.
+Listings contain key details about the blog on sale such as domain name, description and monthly revenue.
+Users can upload a screenshot of their website to help attract a buyer.

+**Topic tags** - User have the ability to add tags to their listings.
+Doing so will help buyers search for their blog by niche and keywords associated with their targeted topic.

+## Tech stack, APIs and third party services

+**Tech stack**

+Ruby on Rails

+Bulma CSS framework

+Postgresql

+**Third Party Services**

+Amazon S3

+Heroku

+Devise

+Ransack

 ## Application models